 Garden Site Cleanup Dates

-We site cleanup days are run regularly throughout the gardening season.
-A spring cleanup is run in late March to clean up the site from the last year and to spread wood chips on the paths.
+Site cleanup days are run regularly throughout the gardening season.
+A spring cleanup is run in late March/early April to clean up the site from the last year and to spread wood chips on the paths.
 Weeding and additional site maintenance is performed throughout the season culminating in a final cleanup in the fall where gardeners are asked to remove all personal effects and leave their plots in good condition over the winter.

 Wood chips are also available for the gardeners use.
 All participating gardeners are encouraged to bring cardboard and newspaper to put beneath the tree chips to suppress the weeds and spread the chips on remaining areas as their time at the gardens permits.